-In addition to meeting with their advisors, students can confer with the counselor to help plan the smoothest possible transition to transfer institutions.
-The counselors are directly involved in keeping both students and faculty advisors informed concerning the latest information about college transfer.
+In addition to meeting with their advisers, students can confer with the counselors to help plan the smoothest possible transition to transfer institutions.
+The counselors are directly involved in keeping both students and faculty advisers informed concerning the latest information about college transfer.

-To further the communication between students and transfer colleges, students are urged to attend the Transfer Seminars in mid October, where the latest information about admission to the California public colleges and universities is made available.
+To further the communication between students and transfer colleges, students are urged to attend the Transfer Seminars in midOctober, where the latest information about admission to the California public colleges and universities is made available.

-Another activity to promote knowledge about four-year colleges is College Information Day, usually held in October.
+Another activity to promote knowledge about four-year colleges is College and University Day, usually held in October.
 On this day, representatives from many California institutions of higher education assemble on campus to meet and confer with district students.